gauravyadav-git/AI-Generated-Street-Interview-with-a-Premier-League-Manager/README.md

 3. **ElevenLabs** → Successful voice cloning of Arteta using sample from `voicy.network`, but full TTS required paid subscription.
 4. **Narakeet** → Generated 10 separate clips (Interviewer + Arteta).
 5. **Clideo.com** → Merged clips into single interview.
 6. **Python (pydub)** → Attempted merging locally, but required FFmpeg installation.
 Not pursued.
+7. **WavelAI** → Generated a video Interview.

 ### ✅ Final Workflow
-1. Drafted script.
+1. Drafted street interview script (Interviewer + Mikel Arteta).
-2. Generated 10 separate audio clips in **Narakeet** using two different voices.
-3. Merged the clips into a full interview using **Clideo.com**.
-4. Exported final interview as `Task_07_Street_Interview.mp3`.
+2. Tested multiple platforms (ChatGPT, Gemini, ElevenLabs, Narakeet).
+3. Produced audio-only interview with Narakeet + Clideo.
+4. Produced a **video interview with Wavel AI**, including auto-subtitles and contextual football clips.

 ---

 ## 📊 Reflection
-This task allowed me to:
+This task demonstrated:
-- Apply statistical insights in a narrative, real-world scenario.
-- Experiment with multiple AI tools, balancing free-tier limitations and desired output quality.
-- Learn practical problem-solving skills: pivoting between tools until a working workflow was achieved.

-The final product demonstrates not only technical skills but also adaptability in leveraging available tools to complete the assignment successfully.
+- How **analytical insights** can be transformed into narrative storytelling.
+- The process of **evaluating and troubleshooting multiple AI tools** (balancing free vs. paid features).
+- How **different platforms add different value**:
+  - Narakeet gave controlled dialogue (audio only).
+  - Wavel AI added creativity, recent football references, and stock visuals for a realistic video.

+The final result is a combination of **audio and video deliverables**, showing both technical adaptability and creative application of AI tools.

 ---